 Part of the complete guide to understanding addiction

-Cocaine, a derivative of the coca plant native to western South America, is a naturally occurring stimulant 1.
-The coca plant was traditionally used to overcome hunger, fatigue, and pain, as well as playing a primary role in Andean and Peruvian religious ceremonies.
+Cocaine, a derivative of the coca plant native to western South America, is a naturally occurring stimulant.
+Long before anyone had heard of cocaine addiction, the coca plant was traditionally used to overcome hunger, fatigue, and pain, as well as featuring in Andean and Peruvian religious ceremonies.

 And then Hollywood made it relevant again.

-Cocaine became associated with the entertainment community in the 70’s and gained renown as a “glamour drug” used and abused by the rich and famous.
+Cocaine became associated with the entertainment community in the 70s and gained renown as a “glamor drug” used and abused by the rich and famous.
 Although initially restricted to the party lifestyle of wealthy celebrities, due to prohibitive costs, it eventually trickled down to the general population.
-With the advent of crack – a base form of cocaine which is far cheaper to produce – it became accessible to even the impoverished.
-The American cocaine epidemic was underway, and has ebbed and flowed ever since.
+With the advent of crack – a base form of cocaine that is far cheaper to produce – it became accessible even to the impoverished.
+The American cocaine epidemic was underway and has ebbed and flowed ever since.
 Recent statistics have shown rising coke abuse, leading some observers to sound the alarm on a modern-day cocaine resurgence.

 - Coke